-Module code: HMSA111 Semester 1 NQF level: 5, Credits: 12 TITLE: FUNCTIONAL ANATOMY Module outcomes: After successful completion o f this module, the stude nt should demonstrate fundamental knowledge of: the different concepts used in anatomy in the identification and description of the different skeletal, articular and muscular structures; the anatomical structures of the different bones (skeletal system) and joints (articular system), as well as primary muscles (muscular system) and differentiate which structures (skeletal-, articular and muscular systems) can be identified in a superficial examination of the body; • the functions of each of the structures (bones, bursae, muscles and ligaments) which constitute the articular system; the origins(s), implant(s) and action(s) that are found in the primary muscles of the neck, pectoral girdle, humerus, radius, ulna, hand, spine, abdomen, femur, tibia, fibula and foot.
-Assessment criteria: The outcomes have been mad torod whon the student (
+TITLE: FUNCTIONAL ANATOMY

+After successful completion of this module, the student should demonstrate fundamental knowledge of:

+- the different concepts used in anatomy in the identification and description of the different skeletal, articular and muscular structures; - the anatomical structures of the different bones (skeletal system) and joints (articular system), as well as primary muscles (muscular system) and differentiate which structures (skeletal-, articular and muscular systems) can be identified in a superficial examination of the body; - the functions of each of the structures (bones, bursae, muscles and ligaments) which constitute the articular system; - the origins(s), implant(s) and action(s) that are found in the primary muscles of the neck, pectoral girdle, humerus, radius, ulna, hand, spine, abdomen, femur, tibia, fibula and foot.

-- use the fundamental knowledge of anatomical concepts to describe position, structures and movement in the skeletal, articular and muscular systems. - identify the different structures in the skeletal-, articular- and muscular systems both orally from models and real human samples and in writing. - describe functions of bony and soft tissue structures in the articular systems both orally and in writing. - describe in writing and practically indicate the origin(s) and insertion(s) of primary muscles, and practically demonstrate primary muscle functions in the human body.
+- use the fundamental knowledge of anatomical concepts to describe position, structures and movement in the skeletal, articular and muscular systems. - identify the different structures in the skeletal-, articular- and muscular systems both orally from models and real human samples and in writing. - describe functions of bony and soft tissue structures in the articular systems both orally and in writing.

+• describe in writing and practically indicate the origin(s) and insertion(s) of primary muscles, and practically demonstrate primary muscle functions in the human body.

-Practical group assignments after each practical sessions, Written class test on each study unit
+Practical group assignments after each practical session, Written class test on each study unit